iamrichardjones/acronymfinder/README.md

 5. Run the bat or shell file (eg MnemonicRevisionHelper.bat)

 ### Translations:
+Many thanks to:
-Thanks to Sabine Reisinger for the German translation
+* Sabine Reisinger for the German translation
+* [Martin Spasov](https://github.com/MartinYSpasov) for the Bulgarian translation

 ### TODO:
 * finish I18N and test